- 1 Swiss electrial locomotive SBB Ae 3/6 II mostly Märklin models

 #10447 – Märklin 3167.11 in starter set 29510, SBB Ae 3/6 II (green)

 Is this locomotive called 3167.11 or 3167.II or 3167-something?
 What’s the right nomenclature?
 I found this beautiful picture in the 2005 “Märklin Gelleri” in Danish (“Gallery”), over two pages (28-29).
 This is a bound book.
 I don’t know what the badges say.

 Here is a picture from the newest catalogue, but it’s perhaps the least inspiring of them all!
-This is the most advanced locomotive so far.
 According to the graphic symbols it has metal frame, is a digital locomotive with high-efficient propulsion, mfx digital decoder, built-in sound effects, triple headlights and a white markerlight that change over with the direction of travel, power supply can be switched to operate from catenary, Märklin close couplers, era II (1925-1945).
-And it is a “one-time series” the catalogue says.
+I think the sound effects are station announce and locomotive whistle only.
+I don’t think it includes engine and operational sound (as does the newer 37514).
+I only found one movie at YouTube (here) and the data sheet doesn’t say that any operational sound may be switched on or off (here).
+It is a “one-time series” the catalogue says.
 I don’t know what the badges say.

 #10453 – Märklin 3169, SBB Ae 3/6 II (green)